fosskers/transducers.fnl/doc/transducers.md

 (filter pred)
 ```

-Only keep elements from the transduction that satisfy PRED.
+Only keep elements from the transduction that satisfy `pred`.

 ## `filter-map`
 Function signature: